casper-network/docs-archive/technical-framework/node/communications.md

 The caller should keep track of the data it receives and compare them to the `content_length` it got initially in the header to make sure it's not being fed an infinite stream of data.

-In theory the method could return a stream of multiple blocks but asking for them one by one from multiple peers as the notifications arrive to the node about alternative sources should be favoured over downloading from a single source anyway.
+In theory the method could return a stream of multiple blocks, but asking for them one by one from multiple peers as the notifications arrive to the node about alternative sources should be favoured over downloading from a single source anyway.

 #### StreamDagTipBlockSummaries